Healthdirect Free Australian health advice you can count on.

 Read more on Radiation Oncology Targeting Cancer website

-When you or your loved ones are first diagnosed with cancer, an important step will be to meet your radiation oncologist.
-They will talk to you about your type of cancer and discuss treatment options.
+When diagnosed with cancer, an important step will be to meet your radiation oncologist.
+They will talk about the best treatment strategy.

 Read more on Radiation Oncology Targeting Cancer website